Chinatown Heritage Centre – Singapore Heritage Restaurant

 Have you ever had rice served with mango?
 The only variety I had before this was in Thailand.
 Mango sticky rice is a very common food over there.
 Normally, I would prefer fruit to be a palate cleanser or dessert kind of thing, rather than be used as an ingredient in my meal.
 But for mango rice, I make an exception because it’s so darn yummy!

 The chicken curry rice on the other hand let me down a little.
-It was lacking in flavor as well as spice.
-Mandy explained that for the many tourists who are not too used to the spiciness of Asian food, they find this dish too spicy.
-That is why the chefs have to make it milder.
+It was lacking in flavour as well as spice.
+The chefs have to make it milder to suit the many tourists who are not used to the spiciness of Asian food.
 To cater to us Singaporeans who like our food spicy, this dish is served with an additional bowl of curry by the side.

 In addition, the restaurant places much emphasis on health.
 Rather than the usual coconut milk used to make curry, yogurt is used as a substitute.

-My favorite dish of the day was the chili crab sauce spaghetti.
+My favourite dish of the day was the chilli crab sauce spaghetti.
 You won’t find any crab in this spaghetti though.
 What you will get instead are four large and juicy prawns.
-The thing that truly makes this dish is the chili crab sauce.
-It was so rich in flavor I wanted to slurp it all down!
+The thing that truly makes this dish is the chilli crab sauce.
+It was so rich in flavour I wanted to slurp it all down!

 The beautiful presentation of this dish is also worth mentioning.
 Come to think of it, all the dishes had practically been art on plates!

-The Singapore heritage restaurant is run by the multi-talented Alvin “jack of all trades” Koh.
+The Singapore heritage restaurant is run by the multi-talented Alvin Koh.
 Not only is he a chef, he’s also a model, a motivational speaker, as well as an able designer.
 The restaurant menus and business cards have all been beautifully designed by him!

 Don’t be shocked if you opened the menu to find his photographs (some half-clothed) on the second page.
 As evident from the numerous news clippings displayed proudly on one wall, Alvin has been endorsed heavily by the media.